The Long Summer

 The spleen is also responsible for clarity of thought and our ability to concentrate.
 When the spleen is weak, our thinking is unclear and we worry; constantly running over the same thing in our minds.
 In this way mental and physical digestion are very closely linked.
 You will notice that it is much harder to think clearly after a large meal.
 When the spleen and stomach are digesting, the mind cannot and vice versa.
 This is also why excess worry produces stomach ulcers.

 There is an interesting passage in Chapter 29 of the Nei Jing on why the spleen does not rule its own season:

 The (Yellow) Emperor asked: The spleen does not rule a season why is this so?

-all of the others and is the only one that contains all sixteen elements of nei gung.
+In our tradition, the nei gung set that embodies the earth element is Gods Playing in the Clouds.
+This is the oldest of the nei gung sets, stretching far back beyond the historical record.
+This original nei gung set holds all of the others and is the only one that contains all sixteen elements of nei gung.
 Its great ability is to integrate all of the nei gung components that you have learned.
 This is the realm of the 16th element of nei gung.
 Of course it is important to have some of the other nei gung sets (Energy Gates, Heaven and Earth etc) working before you seek integration.

 Read other articles in the series:

 Taoist Seasons – Summer – Fire Element